 And, the same way in which a business should propagate its brand through strategic outreach, those maples were maintaining their own seasonal ritual of proliferation, sowing whirling seeds of distinction within, around and beyond my property line.

-If your branding efforts aren’t branching out beyond your customer base, you’re missing an opportunity for it to take root in areas where it can add real value to your business.
-Potential investors, career-seekers, local media … they each should know who you are and what you stand for.
+If your branding efforts aren’t branching out beyond your customer base, you’re missing an opportunity for them to take root in areas where they can add real value to your business.
+Potential investors, career-seekers, local media … they each should know who you are, what you stand for, and why it matters.

 Your brand and your business should matter to all of them.